Gary Herbert: Governor signs House Bill 187

 On March 20, 2012, Herbert signed into law House Bill 187, dealing with "Agricultural Operation Interference" despite several individuals and organizations urging him veto it.
 The new law makes it a crime to take pictures or sound recordings while on the property of any agricultural production facility, even if the person is not trespassing (e.g. an employee of said facility) and even if the person is not interfering with anything (i.e. if nobody knows the recording is taking place).
 Offenders are guilty of a class B misdemeanor.
 Critics of the bill say that the law creates a safe haven for animal abuse and other criminal activity and that it adds nothing beneficial to legitimate operations.
 Proponents of the bill state that the purpose of the legislation is to prevent whistleblowers from unfairly damaging farming operations.
 The Humane Society has many examples of undercover videos that this bill is meant to prevent.

 Governor signs Senate Bill 136

 On March 20, 2018, Herbert signed S.B.
 136 (sponsored by Wayne Harper and Mike Schultz) into law.
 Among other provisions, S.B.
 136 includes an additional annual registration fee of up to $120 on clean air vehicles.
 The additional fees were opposed by air quality advocates such as the nonprofits Breathe Utah, and Utah Clean Energy which has stated the fees are misguided.
 Clean air advocates have voiced concerns that the additional fees will slow electric vehicle adoption and promote poorer air quality in Utah.
 There are an estimated 1,000–2,000 deaths in Utah annually due to poor air quality, and emissions from gasoline and diesel powered vehicles, are the primary cause of pollution.

-Media appearances

-Herbert had a cameo in the low budget movie Sharknado: The 4th Awakens alongside Dan Farr of Salt Lake Comic Con.

-Herbert has expressed interest in the UAP phenomenon, appearing in History Channel's "The Secrets of Skinwalker Ranch."